SChoi005/email-example/README.md

 5. password : your Gmail password
 6. Port : 465(SSL required) or 587(TLS required)

-When SMTP server is Gmail, there might be additional setting to need.<br/>
+When SMTP server is Gmail, there might be additional settings to need.<br/>
 ex) secondary password, App password <br/>
 At the time, app password applies to spring.mail.password in application.properties
 ![image](https://user-images.githubusercontent.com/64727012/160270302-39ee4051-bc84-48b5-91f4-8b3ba200686a.png)